microbullet/SgkDoc/documentation.md

 # Shotgun King Documentation
 ## Prerequisites

+[Click me](https://microbullet.github.io) to go back to the resources page
 ### Things that you absolutely need to have before you begin modding Shotgun King: The Final Checkmate.

 - Basic knowledge file structures and how to navigate through menus